PT, DPT, OCS

 - Carzoli, JA., Lunnen, K, et al. Musculoskeletal Health Learning Series for Agricultural

 Outreach Workers.
 North Carolina Farmworker Health Program. http://www.ncfhp.org/wp-content/uploads/2016/01/Musculoskeletal-Injury-Prevention-Video.pdf.

 - Carzoli J, Cross B, Polaha J, Snyder M. Interprofessional Education Panel Discussion.

 2nd Annual Southeastern IPE Conference: A Kaleidoscope of Knowledge for Health Care

 Providers and Educators.
 June 2016.
 Asheville, NC.

-- Carzoli J (Principle investigator), Lunnen, K. Assessment of Musculoskeletal Health
+- NIH Grant - Carzoli JA, Lunnen, K. Assessment of Musculoskeletal Health and a Pilot

 Health in Migrant and Seasonal Farmworkers in Western North Carolina.
 Funded by the